langchain-ai/langchain/templates/rag-conversation/README.md

 This template uses Pinecone as a vectorstore and requires that `PINECONE_API_KEY`, `PINECONE_ENVIRONMENT`, and `PINECONE_INDEX` are set.

-Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models, and the `COHERE_API_KEY` environment variable to access the Cohere models.

+Note that you'll need a Pinecone index with a different number of dimensions depending on which model you use (`1536` for OpenAI and `1024` for Cohere).

 ## Usage